American popular music: 1950s and 1960s

 The middle of the 20th century saw a number of very important changes in American popular music.
 The field of pop music developed tremendously during this period, as the increasingly low price of recorded music stimulated demand and greater profits for the record industry.
 As a result, music marketing became more and more prominent, resulting in a number of mainstream pop stars whose popularity was previously unheard of.
 Many of the first such stars were Italian-American crooners like Dean Martin, Rudy Vallee, Tony Bennett, Perry Como, Frankie Laine and, most famously, the "first pop vocalist to engender hysteria among his fans" Frank Sinatra.
+One of the most successful crooners was Bing Crosby.
+Crosby cited popular singer Al Jolson as one of his main influences.
+Crosby was in turn cited by Perry Como.
+Crosby also influenced this singing of Frank Sinatra, Crosby and Sinatra sung together in the 1956 film High Society.

 The era of the modern teen pop star, however, began in the 1960s.
-Bubblegum pop groups like The Monkees were chosen entirely for their appearance and ability to sell records, with no regard to musical ability.
+American pop musical examples from the 1960s include The Monkees.
+Bubblegum pop groups like The Monkees were chosen entirely for their appearance and ability to sell records, with less regard to musical ability.
 The same period, however, also saw the rise of new forms of pop music that achieved a more permanent presence in the field of American popular music, including rock, soul and pop-folk.
 By the end of the 1960s, two developments had completely changed popular music: the birth of a counterculture, which explicitly opposed mainstream music, often in tandem with political and social activism, and the shift from professional composers to performers who were both singers and songwriters.

 Rock and roll first entered mainstream popular music through a style called rockabilly, which fused the nascent rock sound with elements of country music.
 Black-performed rock and roll previously had limited mainstream success, and some observers at the time believed that a white performer who could credibly sing in an R&B and country style would be a success.
 Sam Phillips, of Memphis, Tennessee's Sun Records, found such a performer in Elvis Presley, who became one of the best-selling musicians in history, and brought rock and roll to audiences across the world.
 Presley's success was preceded by Bill Haley, a white performer whose "Rock Around the Clock" is sometimes pointed to as the start of the rock era.
 However, Haley's music was "more arranged" and "more calculated" than the "looser rhythms" of rockabilly, which also, unlike Haley, did not use saxophones or chorus singing.